gutenbergtools/gutenbergsite/README.md

 ### Further Information

-You will need a Github account, and a SSH key to enable pulls or commits, but any user logged into github may submit commit requests.
+Any user logged into github may submit pull requests.

 If you are new to Github and git repositories, please first read the Github [Quick Start](https://help.github.com/en/github/getting-started-with-github/quickstart) guide.